n-mounier/bGWAS/README.md

 Analysis using 9 prior GWASs, for a conventional GWAS containing 400,000 SNPs in common with prior studies (see example B) ~ 8 minutes

+We are currently implementing an distribution-based approach (remplacing the permutation approach currently used) to estimate p-values.
+This will reduce runtime considerably.

 ## Contact